Blendify/blender-manual/blender_docs/manual/3d_interaction/transform_control/transform_orientations.rst

 If you select several elements, it will orient towards the average of those normals.

-A great example of how this is useful is in Vertex Select Mode: Pick a vertex and then do :kbd:`G-Z-Z` to tug it away from the mesh and shove it into the mesh.
+A great example of how this is useful is in Vertex Select Mode: Pick a vertex and then do :kbd:`G, Z, Z` to tug it away from the mesh and shove it into the mesh.
 To make this even more useful, select a nearby vertex and hit :kbd:`Shift-R` to repeat the same movement---except along that second vertex's normal instead.